What is Leca and why is it useful for plants?

 Leca is an acronym and it stands for: Lightweight expanded clay aggregate.
 It sounds very complicated, but it's quite easy to explain.
 Essentially, Leca is a growing medium, like soil, in which you can grow your plants.
 Leca is a collection of baked clay balls that expand when you soak them in water.

 Opposed to using soil, Leca is not able to provide nutrients to your plants by itself.
 So you might be wondering: why would you even consider using this for growing your plants?
 It's not even able to properly feed my plants.
 That's what you'll find out in this post.
-After reading this post, you'll understand why it's useful and you might even want to give it a try yourself.
+After reading this post, you'll understand why it's useful, after which you might even want to give it a try yourself.

 In this guide, we'll go over these topics: